-I thought I was being courteous and professional in email!
+I thought I was being courteous and professional in the email.
 But, reading back through my communications with my boss’s comments in mind, I could see what he meant.

 It really comes down to the basic difference between verbal and written communication.
 When we speak, our tone of voice adds a whole layer of emotional information to our message—not to mention, relatable humanness.
 In writing, however, there are only the words, and the warmth often gets lost.

 Over the years, I’ve found some simple language tricks that have really helped my emails sound kinder and more personable.
-Give these a try and see how your customers react.
+Give the following 5 tips a try to warm up your emails and see how your customers react.

 This first one may seem odd but bear with me through a little grammar-nerdiness.
 There are two forms of verbs: passive verbs (which are less friendly), and active verbs (which are more friendly).
-Here are a couple examples:
+For example:

-See what I mean?
 Passive verbs de-personalize the action, and in doing so, sound pretty cold.
 Active verbs sound more like you’re speaking to a friend.
-Make it a mission to eradicate passive verbs from your emails wherever you can—that warms up your writing considerably.
+Make it a mission to eradicate passive verbs from your emails wherever you can—that will warm up your writing considerably.

 You may have been trained not to use contractions back in school.
 That makes sense in the context of formal academic writing, but the good old contraction goes a long way toward creating a friendly tone in an email.
-Check out these examples:
+For example:

 Both sentences say the same thing, but the one with contractions sounds much less stilted.
 Contractions help your customers feel that they’re communicating with a real human being.
 As with anything else, it’s best not to overdo it—use a moderate number, and it makes a big difference.

-(Bonus tip: simple statements like “Have a great weekend,” “I hope your day is going well,” or “I wish you the best with your project” also go a long way toward warming your emails up into caring human exchanges.)
+You can even use this method for your closing statements.
+Simple phrases like “Have a great weekend,” “I hope your day is going well,” or “I wish you the best with your project” also go a long way toward warming your emails up into caring human exchanges.